Seed to Harvest Countdown

 🥬 What is the fastest crop to grow hydroponically?

 Microgreens and wheatgrass are the fastest, reaching harvest in 7 to 14 days from seed.
-For full-size crops, lettuce is the fastest at 28 to 45 days from seed, followed by arugula at 30 to 40 days and bok choy at 30 to 50 days.
-Fruiting crops like tomatoes and peppers are the slowest at 100 to 150 days.
+For full-size crops, basil is quickest at 3 to 4 weeks, followed by bok choy at 25 to 35 days, lettuce at 4 to 5 weeks, and arugula at 30 to 40 days.
+Green onions regrown from grocery root ends beat all of them at 2 to 3 weeks, though from seed the same crop takes 6 to 10 weeks.
+Dwarf peppers are the slowest at 10 to 14 weeks.

 🌱 How long does hydroponic lettuce take from seed to harvest?